London After Midnight (film): Critical response

 The New Yorker also wrote that the "directing, acting and settings are all well up to the idea," but "it strives too hard to create effect.
 Mr. Browning can create pictorial terrors and Lon Chaney can get himself up in a completely repulsive manner, but both their efforts are wasted when the story makes no sense."

 Motion Picture Magazine wrote, "Lon Chaney is back in a get-up which would make any sensitive girl quiver and quake on a dark night, but which doesn't require any contortions or self-torture.
 This is a dark, foul mystery play, which has certain elements as horrid as anyone could ask... you sit through it in a sort of daze."

 Photoplay enthused, "The disguise that [Chaney] uses while ferreting out the murderer is as gruesome as any he has ever worn...
 The suspense is marvelously sustained.
 Chaney plays a dual role, and when conventionally clad, is a little less convincing than usual.
 In the other role, perfect!"

 Preservation

 Loss of materials

 The last known copy of the film was destroyed in the 1965 MGM vault fire, along with hundreds of other rare early films, making it one of the most sought-after lost silent films.
 Film historians William K. Everson and David Bradley claim they saw the film in the early 1950s, and an MGM vault inventory from 1955 shows the print being stored in Vault #7.
+The film's distribution in countries such as France, Spain and Brazil however raises a very faint possibility that the film could still exist in private hands.